xjxxjx1017/AI_GEN/README.md

 ````

 ### Development Route Map
-The C# version stopped updating, future work will be put on [Python version](https://github.com/xjxxjx1017/ai_gen_py)
+The C# version has stopped updating, future work will be put on [Python version](https://github.com/xjxxjx1017/ai_gen_py)
 #####Thanks!